‘How To’ Series

 How to Make a Succession Plan

-A member suddenly leaving or retiring can have significant effects on a group or organisation if they do not have someone that can fulfil the gap left.
+A member suddenly leaving or retiring can have significant effects on a group or organisation if it does not have someone to fill the gap.

-Your group must ensure both regular and annual reporting of your charity finances.
-This is necessary to effectively manage finances, for transparency and governance purposes.
+Your group must ensure both regular and annual reporting of your charity's finances.
+This is necessary to manage finances effectively for transparency and governance purposes.
 Although the Treasurer’s role is to maintain and report on your group’s finances, the committee as a whole is responsible for the financial management of the group.

 How to Set Up and Manage a Bank Account

-When a new community group is being set-up, one of the key decisions to be made is whether the group intends to apply for funding and/or receive donations.
-If this is the case, the group must set-up and hold a bank account to manage its finances.
-The group should take steps to constitute and follow Charity Commission NI’s guidance regarding charity registration.
+When a new community group is being set up, one of the key decisions to be made is whether the group intends to apply for funding and/or receive donations.
+If this is the case, the group must set up and hold a bank account to manage its finances.
+The group should also take steps to constitute and follow Charity Commission NI’s guidance regarding charity registration.

 How to Secure Support from Local Businesses

-Have you thought about the funding opportunities right on your doorstep?
-Local businesses could provide that valuable piece of equipment, prizes for raffles, free advice, sponsorship, and a host of other things - often without a lengthy form filling exercise!
-Businesses that operate locally support groups by providing things like gifts in kind, small cash donations, and a number of services either free or at a reduced rate.
+Have you considered the funding opportunities right on your doorstep?
+Local businesses could provide that valuable piece of equipment, raffle prizes, free advice, sponsorship, and a host of other things—often without a lengthy form-filling exercise!
+Businesses that operate locally support groups by providing gifts in kind, small cash donations, and a number of services, either free or at a reduced rate.
 Learn about the various ways the business community may be prepared to help.

 How to Get Started on Social Media

-Social media changes so fast, it can be hard to keep up with – or know where to start!
-Small charities and voluntary groups can still make very effective use of social media channels to help further their goals, the trick is to not get overwhelmed or try to do too much too fast.
+Social media changes so fast that it can be hard to keep up with—or know where to start!
+Small charities and voluntary groups can still make very effective use of social media channels to help further their goals.
+The trick is not to get overwhelmed or try to do too much too fast.

-This guide will help you think through the steps needed to form a basic social media strategy that will work for your group.
+This guide will help you consider the steps needed to develop a basic social media strategy that will work for your group.

 How to Understand Your Constitution

-When a group of people or a community take the decision to form a community or residents association, a constitution, incorporating the aims, objectives and normal rules of the association is agreed/adopted.
+When a group of people or a community decides to form a community or residents' association, a constitution incorporating the association's aims, objectives, and normal rules is agreed upon/adopted.
 The adoption of a constitution confers legal status on the association and identifies the beneficiaries of the association’s activities and to whom the association is responsible and accountable.
-It is worth noting that a constitution is an essential pre-requisite for applying for funding.
+It is worth noting that a constitution is an essential prerequisite for applying for funding.